SAFE-Stack/docs/docs/feature-azurefunctions.md

 The [Azure Portal](https://portal.azure.com) allows you to create and edit Functions and their source code via an online editor.

-For a short test go to the portal, click New button and search for Function App.
+For a short test go to the portal, click the "New" button and search for "Function App".
 Click through the wizard to create a new Function App.
-Open the app when it's created, add a new function.
-Pick Timer as scenario and F# as language.
+Open the app when it's created and add a new function.
+Pick "Timer" as scenario and F# as language.

-Replace the contents of function.json and run.fsx with files from 1-portal-timer folder.
+Replace the contents of function.json with:

+    {
+    "bindings": [
+        {
+        "name": "myTimer",
+        "type": "timerTrigger",
+        "direction": "in",
+        "schedule": "0 * * * * *"
+        }
+    ],
+    "disabled": false
+    }

+and replace the run.fsx with the following F# code:

+    open System

+    let minutesSince (d: DateTime) =
+    (DateTime.Now - d).TotalMinutes

+    let run(myTimer: TimerInfo, log: TraceWriter) =
+    let meetupStart = new DateTime(2017, 11, 8, 19, 0, 0)

+    minutesSince meetupStart
+    |> int
+    |> sprintf "Our meetup has been running for %d minutes"
+    |> log.Info

-Observe the logs to see that the function runs every minute and outputs the message about the meetup duration.
+Now observe the logs to see that the function runs every minute and outputs the message about the meetup duration.

-While it seem very convenient, this should only be used for testing and prototyping.
+While it seems very convenient, the online editor should only be used for testing and prototyping.
 In SAFE-Stack you usually benefit from reusing your domain model at various places [see Client/Server](feature-clientserver.md) - so we recommend to use "precompiled Azure Functions" as described below.

 ## Deployment
 In SAFE-Stack scenarios we recommend all deployments should be automated.
 Here, we discuss two options for deploying your functions apps into Azure.